 Research: Advancing Discovery, Treatments and Care

-Thanks to the generosity of our supporters, we have invested more than $100 million in research to date, making us the largest non-governmental funder of inflammatory bowel disease research in Canada and the second largest in the world.
+Thanks to the generosity of our supporters, we have invested $115 million in research to date, making us the largest non-governmental funder of inflammatory bowel disease research in Canada and the second largest in the world.
 Our rigorous and unbiased research grant review process ensures that we invest in the best researchers and most promising studies in Canada.
 This is the reason why Canada has become a global powerhouse for Crohn’s and colitis research.
 Our impact has been profound:

 Our research strategy has evolved to drive greater innovation and collaboration, attract more funding, and focus more on studies that impact patient outcomes and care.